 You might like: Premium memory foam.
 Because of its contouring ability, memory foam “hugs” a side sleeper’s curves and excels at pressure relief.
 “The good thing about quality memory foam is it doesn’t just offer quality and support—it also has tremendous orthopedic benefits,” Auer says.

-For optimal spinal health, a mattress needs to provide adequate support in the lumbar region, where a side sleeper’s weight is concentrated.
+For optimal spinal health, the best mattress for side sleepers needs to provide adequate support in the lumbar region, where a side sleeper’s weight is concentrated.
 (Saatva’s memory foam Loom & Leaf, for example, includes an extra layer of spinal gel in the center third.)
 If you’re looking at innerspring mattresses, make sure the top, or comfort, layer is cushioned enough to let your hips and shoulders sink in a bit, or choose a hybrid style, like Saatva’s flagship innerspring, that combines springs and memory foam.

 Learn More About Saatva Mattresses and Pillows